-This is a biting question pet owners have debated for countless years in tooth and claw discussions.
+Are cats actually smarter than dogs?
+It's a biting question that pet owners have debated for countless years in tooth-and-claw discussions.

 Are Cats Smarter Than Dogs?

 Gathering information concerning canine intelligence is an easy task but try finding the same info on cats.
 Good luck!
 Feline information on intelligence comparison remains sparse because, well, cats are unwilling to cooperate.
 One scientist commented that out of 26 cat test subjects only 7 were willing to participate!

 At any rate, this is what we've discovered about dog and cat intelligence.

 Recent studies suggest dogs have bigger brains than cats (1.2 percent of their body mass as compared to the cats .09 percent) but other studies suggest brain mass has nothing whatsoever to do with intelligence and we should be concentrating more on neurons which are found in the brain's cerebral cortex.
 Neurons are responsible for decision making, perception, problem solving and information processing.
 Cats have way more neurons than dogs (300 million as compared to the dogs paltry 160 million.)
 So this should be end of the argument, right?

 Wrong!
 Tests done on dogs theorize they can think in the abstract and thus are able to sort out objects into categories and even guess what a person is thinking!
 Tests done on cats (when they felt like cooperating), scored close to the dogs and appeared they too may have thought processes in the rudimentary stages.
 So are cats and dogs running neck and neck in the brains department?

 Consider this problem solving test involving food.
 Food is placed under a stool allowing dogs and cats to pull out the bowl in order to eat.
 Both cats and dogs pawed at the bowl until they got to the food.